Scalarm/scalarm/README.md

 # Quick installation

+**Important:** currently the script has problems with automatic RVM/Ruby install.
+Please install Ruby manually before using the script, instructions: http://rvm.io/

-*Warning:* this will need sudo permissions (preferably password-less sudo) and will install new system packages
+**Warning:** this will need sudo permissions (preferably password-less sudo) and will install new system packages

 Localhost-only installation on Ubuntu 14.04+ in HOME dir:
 ```